Accelerating sustainable energy innovations

 - Enable a more distributed and responsive distribution system

-Energy efficiency: We are encouraging energy efficiency in buildings and industry that together account for more than 50 per cent of the EU’s energy consumption, and at least 33 per cent of its CO2 emissions
+Energy efficiency: We are encouraging innovation in two areas that together account for more than 50 per cent of the EU's energy consumption, and at least 33 per cent of its CO2 emissions:

-Energy from chemical fuels: We are encouraging innovative solutions that:
+Smart electric grid: We are encouraging new solutions that:

 Renewable energies: We are encouraging innovation that: